 Select the Custom Audience tab to build a custom audience based on any combination of user profile and user behavior filters.

-The Estimated DAU / Total Audience displays an estimate of your users who qualify for the audience.
+The Est. Total Audience displays an estimate of your users who qualify for the audience.
+The estimated audience is calculated slightly differently depending on the campaign channel.
+For example, in-app campaign audiences are based on a sample of recently active users in the last seven days, while push notification audiences are based on a sample of your total user population.
 To update the audience estimate as you add more filters, select Refresh Estimate.

 User profile filters